-The Antoniou Family press has been in operation for over 130 years and has been passed down through the generations.
-Second Generation Ioannis Antoniou is the current manager, and if you call ahead, he is more than happy to provide you with a tour and tasting.
+The Antoniou Family Press has been in operation for over 130 years and has been passed down through the generations.
+Second-generation Ioannis Antoniou is the current manager.

 The scenic coastal trail that leads from Glossa to Palio Klima is one of the best hiking routes in Skopelos.
 This route leads you past forgotten woodland churches, historic shrines, and fragrant olive groves.

 There is a designated footpath that leads the way, so knowing where you need to walk is easy.
 You can also purchase Skopelos trail maps from Juice & Books in Skopelos town.